Latvian Army armored train No. 5 or "Kolpaks"

 Latvian Army Armoured Train No.5 or "Kalpaks" was a light armoured train in the Latvian Armed Forces in 1919.

-The train was lined with metal plates, it had only two armored wagons, a locomotive partly covered with armor and a platform that could be used as a cover for firing, as well as an internal communication system.
-The armored train was established in the workshops of the Liepāja railway depot and put into operation on October 28, 1919.
+The train was clad in metal plates, had only two armored cars, one partially armored locomotive and a platform, the side of which could be used as a cover for firing, as well as an internal communications system.
+The armored train was built in the workshops of the Liepāja railway depot and put into operation on October 28, 1919.

 Related timeline